 - History, philosophy and sociology of the life sciences

 - Philosophy of the physical sciences

 - Philosophy of social and cognitive sciences

-It is normally expected that no more than one essay shall be submitted in any one of these areas (but with permission from the Degree Committee, up to two essays may be submitted in the same subject area, or one of the essays may be offered in an area not listed but related to history and philosophy of science).
+It is normally expected that no more than one essay shall be submitted in any one of these areas (but with permission from the Degree Committee, up to two essays may be submitted in the same subject area).

 MPhil students are encouraged to explore a range of different topics, balancing them so that they are relevant to their interests while also spanning the subject of history and philosophy of science and medicine.

 Students are permitted to write their dissertation in the same general area as one of their essays.
 In such cases, the dissertation and essay have to address different questions, and the dissertation must give evidence of a substantial new research effort.

 The MPhil programme is administered by the MPhil Manager, who meets all new MPhil students as a group in early October, then sees each of the students individually to discuss their proposed essay and dissertation topics.
 The Manager is responsible for finding appropriate supervisors for each of these topics; the supervisors are then responsible for helping the student do the research and writing needed for the essays and the dissertation.
 Students will see each of their supervisors on a very regular basis; the MPhil Manager sees each student at regular intervals during the year to discuss progress and offer help and advice.